;

 The primary goal of gum grafting is to cover exposed roots, stop the progression of recessions, and strengthen your gums to prevent future damage.

-Gum disease, trauma, or a combination of both are often the main culprits behind receding gums.
-The first step is to correct these underlying issues.
+Gum disease, trauma, or a combination of both are often the main culprits.
+So, the first step is to fix these underlying issues.

-This can involve correcting your brushing technique, using a softer toothbrush, and undergoing deep teeth cleaning, known as scaling and root planing.
+This may include correcting your brushing technique, switching to a softer toothbrush, and undergoing deep cleaning called scaling and root planing.

-Once these factors have been addressed, and your gums are healthy and plaque-free, we can assess whether you are a good candidate for gum grafting.
+Once your gums are healthy and free of plaque, we can assess if you’re a good candidate for gum grafting.

 Is Anyone a Good Candidate for Gum Grafting?